Harmonic based model predictive control for set-point tracking: Introduction

 \section{Introduction}

-Model predictive control (MPC) is an advanced control strategy which is very prevalent in the current literature due to its inherent capability of providing constraint satisfaction while ensuring asymptotic stability of the target equilibrium point.
+Model predictive control (MPC) is an advanced control strategy that is very prevalent in the current literature due to its inherent capability of providing constraint satisfaction while ensuring asymptotic stability of the target equilibrium point.
 In MPC, the control law is derived from an optimization problem in which a prediction model is used to predict the future evolution of the system over a prediction horizon \cite{Camacho_S_2013}.

-In order to provide asymptotic stability of the closed loop system, two ingredients are typically added to the MPC formulation: the \textit{terminal cost}, which penalizes a certain measure of discrepancy between the reference and the \textit{terminal state} (i.e. the predicted state at the end of the prediction horizon); and the \textit{terminal set}, which is computed as a positive invariant set of the closed loop system for the given reference \cite{Rawlings_MPC_2017}.
+In order to provide asymptotic stability of the closed-loop system, two ingredients are typically added to the MPC formulation: the \textit{terminal cost}, which penalizes a certain measure of discrepancy between the reference and the \textit{terminal state} (i.e. the predicted state at the end of the prediction horizon); and the \textit{terminal set}, which is computed as a positive invariant set of the closed-loop system for the given reference \cite{Rawlings_MPC_2017}.
 Stability is ensured by imposing the terminal state to lie within the terminal set by the addition of a \textit{terminal constraint} to the MPC formulation.